The article will deep dive into the 9 most important points, concepts and strategies that you need to know to ace the SAT Reading section.

 When it comes to vocabulary-in-context questions, never put words from the answer choices back into a paragraph to check which sounds the best - you will usually fall for the trap answer.

-Question: As used in line 29, “rule” nearly refers to
+Question: As used in context, “rule” nearly refers to

 A. a general guideline.
 Different from suppression.
 Eliminate